Contact me today

 This is the reason you should always make sure your page titles and descriptions are unique on each page.

 Nofollow links are thought to have little SEO value as Google has stated that “generally these links aren’t followed” or crawled.
-So if you think about attracting links into your website, only followable links are likely to help your SEO in broad terms (however if all your inbound links were followable it looks unnatural and could result in problems with your SEO all on it’s own).
-Its always better to get a balance of both nofollow and followed links when looking at your own website’s link building activity.
+So if you think about attracting links into your website, only followable links are likely to help your SEO in broad terms (however if all your inbound links were followable it looks unnatural and could result in problems with your SEO all on its own).
+It’s always better to get a balance of both nofollow and followed links when looking at your own website’s link-building activity.

 Website load speed has become more and more important in recent years. over 50% of all searches within Google are performed on a mobile device.
-Smartphones using the 5g networks need to be able to quickly load your website in order to display your content to potential customers.
+Smartphones using the 5g networks need to be able to quickly load your website to display your content to potential customers.
 If your website is slow to load users will likely get fed up with waiting and likely head right back to the Google search results and find another website, quite possibly one of your competitors.

-Load speeds can be determined by many different factors, all of which are related to your “on-site seo”, how your site has been coded, which CMS it uses even the webserver it is hosted on.
-However by far the most common issue with slow websites is the size of the photos and images on the pages.
-With size I’m not necessarily referring to physical pixel dimensions, rather the actual file size in kilobytes of the images.
+Load speeds can be determined by many different factors, all of which are related to your “on-site SEO”, how your site has been coded, which CMS it uses even the webserver it is hosted on.
+However, by far the most common issue with slow websites is the size of the photos and images on the pages.
+With size, I’m not necessarily referring to physical pixel dimensions, rather the actual file size in kilobytes of the images.

-By tackling any aspects of your site which could be slowing it down is vital, thankfully there are two main tools available to site owners to help them understand what needs fixing.
+Tackling any aspects of your site which could be slowing it down is vital, thankfully there are two main tools available to site owners to help them understand what needs fixing.
 Google Page Speed insights and GT-Metrix, both of these provide reports on what needs to be fixed.

-Site speed optimisation is one of the most common things when it comes to on-site SEO.
+Site speed optimization is one of the most common things when it comes to on-site SEO.
 If you wish to read more about speeding your website up I have written another article here, and specifically wrote about image sizes here.

 404 errors can be detrimental to your search rankings, a 404 error is generated by your hosting server when a specific page URL cannot be found, commonly known as a “page not found error”.